dsobo/caret-beginner-tutorial/README.md

 ![](Caret_Beginners_Tutorial_files/figure-markdown_github/missing_vars_code-1.png)

 Our first decision is what to do with this missing data.
 After reading through the data documentation it is not entirely clear if the missing values are due to data collection issues or if the absense simply means the value is "none" or 0 in numerical cases.
 Looking at the plot it appears there are many missing values for the PoolQC variable.
 It would make sense that many houses would not have a pool and this should in fact be replaced with the category "none".
 The missing values for the garage and basement variables all seem to be perfectly correlated making me think if a home did not have a garage they had NAs across the board for those.
 I am going to assume a missing value should be replaced with "none" if categorical or 0 if numeric.
-If we believed these were missing due to errors in data collection we would want to impute the missing values with our best estimate.
+If we believed these were missing due to errors in data collection we would want to impute the missing values with a best estimate.
 Caret has a few methods for doing this in its preProcess function that are simple to use.

 *Note: To replace the NAs for categorical data we will want these variables to be type = character.
 Once values are replaced we want to then change these to type = factor for modeling*